 – 2 on-farm Regenerative Grazing Demonstration Sites will be established with Field Days to assist extension.

-- To increase the reach and the longevity of the information disseminated in the workshop and field days, a comprehensive information hub as a ‘go to’ resource for landholders in the region will be developed.
-This Regen Ag Resource Toolbox will be housed on this website.
-The tool box will include as a minimum:
+– To increase the reach and the longevity of the information disseminated in the workshop and field days, a comprehensive information hub as a ‘go to’ resource for landholders in the region will be developed.
+This Regen Ag Knowledge Bank will be housed on this website.

 Graeme Hand farms beef cattle in Tasmania and NSW and is the CEO of Stipa Native Grasses Association.
 He also runs his own consultancy business and has delivered workshops across Australia & internationally to cropping and grazing farmers on farm financial health checks, planned grazing and forage & cover cropping.